Street Survival - Advanced Defensive Driving

 🛈 Facing the challenge of driving anxiety

 Dealing with driving anxiety can be challenging, but there are several strategies you can try to manage and overcome it.
+Find whatever technique or combination of techniques work for you.
 Here are some pieces of advice:

 • Switched off: Sit behind the steering wheel of the car without switching it on, till you eventually become comfortable in that environment.
 See Reddit experience.